Toronto Board of Control: History

 From 1896 until 1904, the Toronto Board of Control was an executive branch of Council, chaired by the Mayor.
 It handled all daily business of Council and reported to Council.

 In the early 20th century, elected Boards of Control were introduced as a reform measure for all cities in Ontario.
 The board was designed to be the equivalent of a cabinet for municipal governments.
 It had certain specific duties such as issuing tenders and appointing department heads.
 In Toronto it often did not function as such.
 Since the controllers were elected separately from the mayor, there was no guarantee they would be allied.
-Moreover, since controllers contested citywide elections they were often seen as the natural contenders for the mayoralty and as challengers to the incumbent mayor.
+Moreover, since controller candidates contested citywide elections they were often seen as the natural contenders for the mayoralty and as challengers to the incumbent mayor.
 Many controllers thus had a self-interest in blocking the mayor from succeeding.
 Relations between the Board of Control and council were also sometimes difficult, with the Board often acting as an independent council at odds with the larger body.

 In 1961 the provincial government allowed cities with more than 100,000 people to abolish the Board of Control.
 Toronto City Council voted to do so in December 1968 after a long debate.
-The move was opposed by Mayor William Dennison along with three of the sitting controllers, but it was passed by a significant majority of council.
+Mayor William Dennison and three of the sitting controllers opposed the move, but it was passed by a significant majority of council.

 The Board of Control was replaced with a new executive committee that was composed of and elected by city council members.
 The size of city council was expanded by four to retain the same overall number of councillors.

-William Peyton Hubbard, the son of American slaves who had escaped to Canada through the Underground Railroad, was elected to the first Board of Control in 1904 and served for four terms - he would be the only Black person or person of colour to sit on the body; Joseph Singer became the first Jewish candidate to win citywide office in 1923; Jean Newman was the first woman elected to the Board and served from 1957 to 1960.
+William Peyton Hubbard, the son of U.S. slaves who had escaped to Canada through the Underground Railroad, was elected to the first Board of Control in 1904 and served for four terms - he would be the only Black person or person of colour to sit on the body;

+Joseph Singer became the first Jewish candidate to win citywide office in 1923;

+Jean Newman was the first woman elected to the Board and served from 1957 to 1960.